 – Neutrophil count decreased occurred in 0.3% of patients in the TREMFYA® q8w group compared to 0% of patients in the placebo group.
 The majority of events of neutrophil count decreased were mild, transient, not associated with infection and did not lead to discontinuation

+TREMFYA® is contraindicated in patients with a history of serious hypersensitivity reaction to guselkumab or any of its excipients.
 Warnings and precautions include infections, tuberculosis (TB), hypersensitivity, and immunizations.

 No labeled warnings or precautions for malignancy or inflammatory bowel disease.1

 Initially evaluate for TB and monitor patients for signs and symptoms of TB infection during and after treatment.

 NO ROUTINE LAB MONITORING REQUIRED DURING TREATMENT.1

 References: 1.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Data on file.
 Janssen Biotech, Inc.